lalitpo/n-rdbs-analysis/README.md

 # n-rdbs-analysis 📈

-This project is developed to analyse and compare the efficiency of Relational Database systems, like Redis and Non Relational Database systems like Presto for query processing of large size data.
+This project is developed to analyse and compare the efficiency of Relational Database systems, like Redis and Non-Relational Database systems like Presto for query processing of large size data.